Best $m$-term trigonometric approximation in weighted Wiener spaces and applications: Several widths

 \end{prop}

 We only need the existence of {a recovery operator} \(R_m\) here, {that is admissible in Definition \ref{defi_nl_samp}}.
-Indeed there are two different valid options that even fulfill this bound {with high probability}, namely {``square root Lasso''} {\tt (rLasso)} and {``orthogonal matching pursuit''} {\tt (OMP)} given in \cite[Definitions 3.1 and 3.2]{MPU25_2}.
+Indeed there are two different valid options that even fulfill this bound {with high probability}, namely {``square root Lasso''} {\tt (rLasso)} given in \cite[Definition 1]{MPU25_1}.
 Here, we will refine this result by using an even stronger norm, the {\(\ca\)} norm, {weighted with a factor of} $n^{-1/2}$.
-Some difficulties that arise when dealing with the \(L_\infty\) norm can be avoided in this setting, see Remark \ref{rem_krieg},(i).
-This result is already included in \cite[Remark 3.11]{MPU25_2} but without a proof.
-A weaker result was shown in \cite{Kri23}, see Remark \ref{rem_krieg},(ii) below.
+Some difficulties that arise when dealing with the \(L_\infty\) norm can be avoided in this setting, see Remark \ref{sqrtlog}.